pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 ## Better systems for better systemic outcomes

-Of course we should always keep an eye on the big picture, but we have more than one bigger picture to choose from.
+Keeping an eye on the big picture is important, but we have multiple bigger pictures to choose from.
 The best bigger picture is the one that puts end users first — it’s the most likely to lead to services that are clear and easy to use.
 Under an ‘enterprise-first’ organization, many of the procedures set up are internally-focused, with compliance teams asking themselves ‘What is best for this department?’
 We need to transition to processes that look outwards, asking what is best for Canadians.

 The systems we encounter at work are not inevitable or eternal.
 They are designed and implemented by human beings, and when they work properly, they help us get things done more easily than if we didn’t have them.
 Good systems are useful, adaptable, and consistently deliver good outcomes.
 Once a system is none of these things, it’s time to change.